YogliB/zed-copilot/docs/DEVELOPMENT.md

 ## Architecture Overview

-Zed Copilot is built as a WebAssembly-based extension for Zed IDE using Rust.
-The architecture is designed to be modular and extensible, with **chat as the primary feature** and code completion as an optional secondary feature.
+Zed Copilot is a WebAssembly-based AI extension for Zed IDE built in Rust. **Chat is the primary feature** (Phase 3), with optional code completion in Phase 4.

 ### Core Components